atamocius/haxe-vscode-boilerplate/README.md

 A barebones boilerplate for Haxe in VS Code.
 Install the [Haxe extension] to get the most out of this boilerplate.

+## Motivation

+I created this boilerplate as a way to quickly setup a Haxe coding environment.

+Much of the tutorials/instructions on setting up one's development environment focus on Haxe's specific use cases.
+There are instructions to get up and running quickly but usually lack instructions on how to setup debugging, especially on VS Code.

+This boilerplate's setup is focused on getting an environment up that focuses more on the language.
+This is mainly useful for beginners or to just quickly try out some idea or piece of code.

 ## Debugging

 This boilerplate includes launch configurations for debugging with the following debuggers: